digitranslab/fwego/docs/plugins/field-converter.md

 ## How it works

-When the field type changes or a field's property changes Baserow will check if there is an applicable converter.
+When the field type changes or a field's property changes Fwego will check if there is an applicable converter.
 It does so by looping over the registered field converters, calling the `is_applicable` method which determines based on the `from` and `to` field instances if the converter can be applied in the situation.
 If an